cwford/TDAmTrade_Zorro_Plugin/README.md

 </p>

 ### Diagnostic Script
 In the **Scripts** folder of this project you will find TDAmZorroTest.c, a Zorro script which runs a series of tests which determine how well Zorro communicates with this plug-in.
-The script is not a trading script.
-Instead, it takes the testing assets you have placed in the SETTINGS file and cycles through BUYING shares of those assets at a distant LIMIT price, then exiting from those LONG positions, then SELLING shares of those assets at a distant LIMIT price, then exiting from those SHORT positions.
-In doing so, all of the major features of the plug-in are exercised in communication with the Zorro trading engine.
-This test script run for about 5 or 6 minutes before automatically shutting down.
+The script is not a trading script nor is it sophisticated.
+Instead, it's a simple script that takes the testing assets you have placed in the SETTINGS file and cycles through BUYING shares of those assets at a distant LIMIT price, then exiting from those LONG positions, then SELLING shares of those assets at a distant LIMIT price, then exiting from those SHORT positions.
+Doing all of this twice.
+Regardless of its simplicity, all of the major features of the plug-in are exercised in communication with the Zorro trading engine.
+This test script runs for about 10 minutes before automatically shutting down.
 To run the test script, do the following:

-1. Place TDAmZorroTest.c in the
+1. Place TDAmZorroTest.c in the Zorro/Strategy folder.
-2. Open Zorro/Strategy folder.
+2. Select the **Real** mode for Zorro.
-3. Examine the script in edit mode, and make any changes you deem necessary
+3. Select the TDAmeritrade broker plug-in.
-4. Select the 'Real' mode for Zorro.
+4. Select the TDAmZorroTest script from the script drop-down.
-5. Select the TDAmeritrade broker plug-in.
+5. Examine the script in edit mode, and make any changes you deem necessary
-6. Select the TDAmZorroTest script from the script drop-down.
+6. Press the **Trade** button to run the script.
-7. Press the 'Trade' button to run the script.
+7. Depending upon the verbosity and diagnostics level *you can change both in the script), you will see a fair amount of information printed in the message window as the script runs.
-8. Depending upon the verbosity and diagnostics level you can change both in the script., you will see a fair amount of information printed in the message window as the script runs.
+8. Make sure you allow the script to finish, or you could be in a situation where orders exist on TD Ameritrade that have not been canceled.
-9. Make sure you allow the script to finish, or you could be in a situation where orders exist on TD Ameritrade that have not been canceled.
+9. When the script has finished running, check your TD Ameritrade account to double-check that no orders have been orphaned once the script ends, and that all orders have been canceled.

-10. Check your TD Ameritrade account to double-check that no orders have been orphaned once the script ends, and that all orders have been canceled.
+While the testing script is running, please be sure the box at the far right end of the status textbox is green.
+This will tell you that you are connected to TD Ameritrade.
+Also, while the script is running, and depending upon the VERBOSITY and DIAGNOSTIC levels you have set, you will see a number of messages from the Zorro trading engine and the TD Ameritrade plug-in in the message window.

-Remember this is not a real trading script, even though many, if not most, of the plug-in's interface with Zorro's trading engine and TD Ameritrade will be tested.
+Remember this is not a real trading script, even though many, if not most, of the plug-in's interfacing with Zorro's trading engine and TD Ameritrade will be tested.

 #### Limitations of Testing